Kevin McAleenan: Tenure

+McAleenan advocated for the implementation of the Trump administration's "Zero Tolerance" policy on immigration, including the prosecution of parents and the separation of children from their families.
+According to fifteen of his colleagues, he was one of the most vocal proponents of the policy within the administration.
+In April 2018, he issued a memorandum calling on Kirstjen Nielsen to begin enacting the policy, in spite of the fact that Nielsen believed that Border Patrol was not prepared to implement it.

 In August 2018, McAleenan was interviewed by The New York Times and said he was aware that it is illegal to detain families longer than 90 days.
 He also said he felt Trump's executive order was an "important recalibration" and that "well-intended efforts are not going to succeed if they lose public interest."
 McAleenan supports U.S. Immigration and Customs Enforcement, saying it does "critical work."
 He has said that there is no intent for indefinite or permanent family separation, and acknowledged that the CBP's job is to enforce the law.

 In September 2018, McAleenan told the USA Today editorial board he planned to spend more time "analyzing ways to modernize border patrol facilities" and intended to travel to the southwest United States, where most of the migrant children were being held.

 On June 11, 2019, McAleenan testified before the Senate Judiciary Committee that the "Zero Tolerance policy lasted six weeks."
 Subsequently released records from the Department of Health and Human Services (HHS) indicate separations began in February 2018 and continued into March 2019.

 On June 28, 2019, McAleenan criticized media reports of conditions for detained migrants at the United States-Mexico border.
 He claimed that, contrary to reports, detained children had "appropriate meals" and "showers as soon as they can be provided."
 But a July 2, 2019 Department of Homeland Security Office of Inspector General report found that some detention facilities in Rio Grande Valley had violated CBP standards by not granting children access to showers or hot meals.